 As you work through the legal and rehabilitation process, it might be a big help to apply for temporary disability insurance.
 Not all states offer this, though, so you will want to do your research beforehand.
 Nevertheless, even if you do qualify, temporary disability will at best tide you over in the short term only, and you will still need to move forward with legal action to get the aid you really need.

 However you choose to proceed, it would be a tremendous help to you to have a personal injury lawyer on your side to help.
 The benefits you could see in your legal suit and ultimate settlement package will far outweigh whatever misgivings you might have, so start fighting back!

-If you live in the Chattanooga or Knoxville areas and are interested in pursuing a possible personal injury lawsuit against an employer who has denied you workers’ compensation claim, then we want to talk to you.
+If you live in the Chattanooga area and are interested in pursuing a possible personal injury lawsuit against an employer who has denied you workers’ compensation claim, then we want to talk to you.
 So don’t hesitate—contact a representative at the McMahan Law Firm today.